roachjc/notes/content/lessons/introduction/20170401-intro-notes.md

 ![Me in Joshua Tree NP](../assets/joshua.jpeg)

 This is me.
-Hi 👋
+Hi! 👋